 Five ways 3D Printing can help your Dental Lab

-3D Printing is a huge step in the evolution of dental lab work, and it affords the ability to perform work and offer products and services to customers that the lab could not have done before.
-On top Of that, it is faster and cheaper, providing an excellent ROI.
+3D Printing is a huge step in the evolution of dental lab work and it has the ability to perform work and offer products and services to customers that the lab could not have done before.
+On top of that, it is faster and cheaper, providing an excellent ROI.

-3D Printing can help your lab – and bring you more revenue – and here are five ways it does so:
+3D Printing can help your lab and bring you more revenue.
+Here are five ways it does it:

-Open standards –Labs want to keep full control over every facet of their work.
-So when a case comes in, they want to be able to start and finish it all in-house, without having to outsource any parts or components.
-They also want to be able to make sure all their CAD/CAM equipment works together.
+Open Standards – Labs want to keep full control over every facet of their work.
+So, when a case comes in, they want to be able to start and finish it all in-house, without having to outsource any parts or components.
+They also want to be able to make sure that all their CAD/CAM equipment works together.

-Reduces costs– 3D printers have been shown to reduce labs’ labor costs.
+Reduces Costs – 3D printers have been shown to reduce the labs’ labour costs.
 This is achieved both by saving technicians up to 50 percent of their time in designing and manufacturing restorations, as well as reduced operational costs.
-For example, when prototyping, the average technician’s labor time is reduced from seven hours per case down to just 15 minutes – a 96 percent time savings.
+For example, when prototyping, the average technician’s labour time is reduced from seven hours per case down to just 15 minutes – a 96 percent time saving.

-New products– 3D printing allows the dental lab to offer new products, or offer existing products more efficiently.
+New Products – Stratasys 3D Printing allows the dental lab to offer new products, or offer existing products more efficiently.
 3D printing can help make the following products easier and less expensive to make:

-Denture framework – Creating partial denture frameworks is difficult because of human inaccuracies.
-3D printing is very precise and provides consistent results.
+Denture Framework – Creating partial denture frameworks is difficult because of human inaccuracies.
+Stratasys 3D Printer is very precise and provides consistent results

-Wax models –Using wax-like materials that produce smooth surface finishes and reduce post-processing time, 3D printed wax models can burn out with no residue, material shrinkage, cracking, or expansion.
+Wax models –Using wax-like materials that produce smooth surface finish and reduce post-processing time, 3D printed wax models can burn out with no residue, material shrinkage, cracking, or expansion.

-Veneer try-ins – 3D printing allows a fine level of detail, good layer resolution, and smooth surface finish to produce quality veneer try-ins.
-All of these products can be printed simultaneously, again reducing the time and expense that it takes to create.
+Veneer Try-ins – Stratasys 3D Printer allows a fine level of detail, good layer resolution, and smooth surface finish to produce quality veneer try-ins.
+All these products can be printed simultaneously, again reducing the time and expense that it takes to create.
 As a result, labs can generate new revenue streams.

-New materials – Different material types are used to create 3D printed restorations.
+New 3D Printer Materials – Different material types are used to create 3D printed restorations.
 The materials offer labs an almost endless variety of options to satisfy their dental customers or lab needs.
 Materials available for 3D printing include:

 Transparent – The material is smooth and offers high dimensional stability.

-Different colors – Can be used to print colors that best match the dental application for which they are being used.
-Some 3D printers can combine colors, allowing for precise color matching.
+Color – Can be used to print colours that best match the dental application for which they are being used.
+Some 3D printers can combine colours, allowing for precise colour matching.

 Rubber-like – Can be added to create gum-like material for use in models.

 The materials are dimensionally stable and have a long life before dimensional distortion.
 Consistency and reproducibility –Traditional, analog methods of creating dental casts have many opportunities for discrepancies to occur.
-Material behaviour, material properties, and human error can cause inconsistencies and poor results.
-3D printed dental casts ensure a consistent, reliable result.
-3D printing also provides a fine level of detail and exceptional surface finish
+Material behaviour, material property and human error can cause inconsistencies and poor results.
+3D printed dental casts ensure a consistent, reliable results.
+3D printing also provides a fine level of detail and exceptional surface finish.

-The best 3D printers for your lab’s needs are available now
+The Stratasys best 3D printers for your lab’s needs are available now

-In order to produce the 3D printed object, first, the printer’s software processes the 3D CAD file, calculating the placement of photo polymers and support materials.
+In order to produce the 3D printed object, first the printer’s software processes the 3D CAD file, calculating the placement of photo polymers and support materials.
 Next, the 3D printer jets and instantly UV-cures the droplets of liquid photopolymer.
 The layers form on the build tray to produce the 3D part.
-When overhangs or complex shapes require supports, the 3D printer jets a removable, gel-like support material.
+When overhangs or complex shapes require support, the 3D printer jets a removable, gel-like support material.
 When the item is finished, the technician easily removes the support materials by hand or rinses them with water.
-The parts are ready to handle, right out of the printer, with no post-curing required.
+The parts are ready to handle, right-out-of the printer, with no post-curing required.

 One company offers the 3D printers and materials that can do all of this

-3d Printing can do amazing things in your lab and provide brand new revenue streams that may have formerly seemed impossible
+Stratasys 3D Printing can do amazing things in your lab and provide brand new revenue streams that may have formerly seemed impossible.